FriendsOfEpub/blitz-tasks/README.md

 You are completely free to replicate this project and its goals into any other language/environment you prefer.

 Do not hesitate to let us know so that we can advertise it in this ReadMe, as it would definitely benefit a larger amount of users, especially the ones who are not comfortable with node and JSON.

+### Why JSON for Config

+Because JSON is like the simplest thing to use in node.
+It is literally `require("config.json")`, you don’t even need to parse it.

+That said, Pull Requests adding support for XML (using [xml2json](https://www.npmjs.com/package/xml2json) for instance), YAML, or anything else, will be greatly appreciated.

+If you have this need/requirement and can manage its addition to Blitz Tasks, do not hesitate if you have questions or need clarifications.

 ### Can I Have a Script For X